Your Shopping Cart

 There is a myth that men do not have many accessories to play with when “dressing up,” but that is certainly not true.
 There are many ways to wear the same article of clothing in different ways to give it a new ambiance.
 In some ways, it is easier to find an outfit because you always want to wear a button up shirt, but finding the right fit can be tricky.

 The trend is to wear slim-fit dress shirts, blazers or a sports coat that compliment your silhouette, and fitting pants.
 You do not want anything too loose, nor too tight for both your upper body and lower body clothing.
-Our White Collar Speckled Dress Shirt or otherwise known as “The Blue Skies” is the right balance of character and professionalism and compliments the body type of slimmer men.
+Our White Collar Speckled Shirt or otherwise known as “The Blue Skies” is the right balance of character and professionalism and compliments the body type of slimmer men.
 It is made of 100 percent cotton so it is breathable in the case that you feel nervous just being in court.
+Browse more men's collared shirts from Nimble Made.

 White dress shirts are everywhere, so standing out is a little bit difficult.
-It is made of thicker material than our popular white dress button up shirt, “The Crescent,” so feel rest assured that your upper body is not revealed, unlike some cheaper and transparent white dress shirts.
+It is made of thicker material than our popular white button-up shirt, “The Crescent,” so feel rest assured that your upper body is not revealed, unlike some cheaper and transparent white dress shirts.
 The thickness makes it more opaque.
 The inside of the collar also has a slight pattern inside for a nice pop of texture inside.
-You can opt to wear this with or without a tie, but we recommend a tie in the courtroom.
+You can opt to wear this with or without a tie, but we recommend a tie to a court appearance.

-If you're interviewing for a job in the courtroom, here's a guide on whether or not you need a tie
+If you're interviewing for a job in the courtroom, here are guides on whether or not you need a tie and different ways to tie a tie.

-We also like the Striped Blue Dress Shirt, aka "The Grand Canal," and recommend it for your court date.
+We also like the Striped Blue Shirt, aka "The Grand Canal," and recommend this to wear to court.
 The stripes are subtle, yet still have the potential to create the illusion of making you look taller.
 It's a great confidence booster for those who want to stand tall and appeal to the courtroom.
 Since it is a solid and subtle blue, this shirt can be matched with a variety of ties.
 I usually like white and black for a professional color scheme, but blue can be just as versatile as white.
 You can wear it with khaki chino pants or black dress pants and top it off with a blazer on top.

 mens tie for courtroom

-Ties are also like dress shirts where there are so many different types of style you can wear them even though it is just a simple tie.
+Ties have many different types of styles.
 Certain knots are better for specific occasions, and in the courtroom, you may want to try the full Windsor knot.
 It is a common knot that people wear to interviews or business professional events.
 That is the case here as you are there to do business and look credible.
 If you want to be safe, a solid tie is recommended like our classic solid black tie.
-It is perfect for a white dress shirt and is a classic display of professionalism.
+This is the perfect way to dress properly with ease.

 As for the pants, we have said it many times for the shirts and we give the same advice for dress pants.
 Slim fit is your safest option for any type of built man.
 Short and tall men can benefit from these fitted pants, but you want to make sure they are not too tight.
 If there are wrinkles when you sit down, then they probably fit too tight somewhere.
 It should look tapered around the leg, but loose enough to pass the one-inch test where you pull the fabric of the pants and it stretches an inch.